All SFA and SSFA worldwide is now charged according to the CAAS system. See defencehomes.mod.gov.uk/caas-system.

 I have had multiple short periods of less than 7 days for the same issue – can I get a TDG?

-Yes, if you have had 4 or more occurrences within a 12 month period which individually didn’t meet the 7 day criteria but which together have had a significant impact on you (e.g. repeated short term failures of the boiler) a TDG of 1 or 2 bands will be considered.
+It is possible if you have had 4 or more occurrences within a 12-month period which individually didn’t meet the 70-day criteria but which together have had a significant impact on you (e.g. repeated short term failures of the boiler) a TDG of 1 or 2 bands will be considered.

 I have had multiple issues in my home – can I have a bigger TDG?